 This blog started in February 2014 as a simple initiative to use the powers of the system behind it as a kind of ready-made database to enhance searching for relevant digital projects concerning the First World War.
 For each project on this website I create a post with a concise description enriched with tags and categories.
-By clicking on tags – at the right – or categories – at the left – or by using the search function you can find particular projects.
+By clicking on tags – at the right – or categories – at the left – or by using the search function or the tag cloud you can find projects with a particular tag.
 Projects can fall into several categories and have one or more tags, and thus I try to escape from too narrow classifications, definitions and descriptions.
+On the Subjects page you can find continents, regions, countries and themes.

 The inspiration for this blog comes from A Compendium of Digital Collections, a pioneer website now no longer updated of the University of New Hampshire created with a blogging system.
 The concept is perfectly suitable when you restrict its realization to just one central subject.
 Sheer surprise in 2013 at the insufficient coverage of the First World War at some major portals for digital historical collections prompted me to start this blog.